neet

 Biomolecules

-Proteins - Elementary idea of - amino acids, peptide bond, polypeptides, proteins, primary structure, secondary structure, tertiary structure and quaternary structure (qualitative idea only), denaturation of proteins; enzymes.
+PROTEINS - Elementary Idea of α-amino acids, peptide bond, polypeptides.
+Proteins: primary, secondary, tertiary and quaternary structure (qualitative idea only), denaturation of proteins, enzymes.

 Please Note:- An additional chapter has been added in NEET syllabus which includes experiments based on chapters of both class 11th and 12th.